Commonwealth Universe, Age 1, Volume 12: Wind Walker 3d cover 2024 final

 “What do you mean, ‘together’?”

 “I’ve tried to bring Jerel with me to the dreamplain, and sometimes he comes, just a whisper of him, like a spirit.
 And then something drives him away and I see the Twin Heirs.
-Chasing me, it seems.
-Erlon smiles at me, and I see my childhood friend in him.
+Grown men, though they didn’t grow up together.
+Erlon smiles at me, and I see a boy I met in the dreamplain, before Uncle Rhovas realized we were awakening to our gifts.
 Palan…he can’t decide if he wants to kill me for denying him or he wants to seduce me or beg me to take him.
 He nauseates me even more, when I see him with his brother.”
 She tried to laugh.
 “What’s strange, funny almost, is that neither one seems aware the other is there.
 Something divides them.
 So your theory that Erlon is a good influence on his twin, even if unknowing, couldn’t possibly be.”

 “Perhaps.
 We are still young as Wind Walkers, despite our gifts and strengths.”

-“I don’t need a Wind Walker’s counsel tonight, Tal.
+“I don’t need a Wind Walker’s counsel tonight, Twin.
 I need a brother who will drive the monsters out of the shadows for me.”

 “Consider it done.”
 He smiled and rested his hands on her shoulders, and leaned forward until their foreheads touched.
 When they were children, they claimed that this increased their mental bond even more.
 “Do you want me to tuck you into bed and make something hot for you to drink?
 Sweet enough to make a Chaiqua sick?”